THE ALL COUNTRY

 (out of 11,000,000)

-When a person is a baby, parents provide the container through which the child can become itself.
-Through acts of repetition, safety, and nurturing, children are held in a space of possibility and potential, a space that will eventually, over time, be filled with their identity.
+When a person is a baby and child, parents provide the container through which the child can become itself.
+Protecting the child from harm through acts of repetition, safety, and nurturing, children are held in a space of possibility and potential, a space that will eventually, over time, be filled with their identity.

 These durational repetitive acts of care and emotional labor in dementia caregiving can go on for years, even decades.